kurthalvorsen/hello-world/README.md

 # hello-world
 My first repository on GitHub.

-In life an infinite variety of things can happen at any given time.
+In life, an infinite variety of things can happen at any given time.